 _ Sections 5.7 and 5.8, how add another session to scenarios G and H?
 How adjust sections 5.7, 5.8, and 5.8.3?

-Extended Scenarios
+Extended Scenarios (can be deleted)

 In the table below, the Actions column assumes that at the end of each session, h5dump –H, h5stat –S, and h5stat -s will be run on the file.
 Show the output in the doc.
 There are six datasets used in the scenarios.
 They are dset1, dset2, dset3, dset4, dset5, and dset6.
 It would be good if the datasets could be of different sizes.
 The size of dset6 should be a little smaller than dset2.
 Set threshold to 1 for all scenarios.
 The files that are created in each scenario can be named scenario.h5.
 For example, the name of the file in scenario A could be A.h5.